MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/tutorials/01-discover-powershell.md

 ## What can PowerShell  be used for?

 Usage of PowerShell has grown since the days when it was Windows-only.
-It's still used for Windows task automation, but, today, you can use for a variety of tasks like:
+It's still used for Windows task automation, but today, you can use for a variety of tasks like:

 - **Cloud management**.
 PowerShell can be used to manage cloud resources.
 For example, you can retrieve information about cloud resources, as well as update or deploy new resources.